Rani Mukerji: Established actress (2002–2006)

-Professional setback (2007–2010)
+Professional setback (2007–2009)

 Following the failure of Baabul, Yash Raj Films cast Mukerji in Siddharth Anand's family drama Ta Ra Rum Pum in the role of a racing driver's (Saif Ali Khan) wife and the mother of two.
 She was excited to play the part of a mother for the first time, and modelled her character after her own mother.
 Released in 2007, the film was a financial success, but received mixed reactions from critics.
 Khalid Mohamed hailed Mukerji's performance as "near flawless" but Rajeev Masand thought that neither she nor Khan "are able to make much of an impression because their characters are so unidimensional and boring."
 The drama Laaga Chunari Mein Daag from director Pradeep Sarkar starred Mukerji as a young woman who is forced to moonlight as a prostitute to fend for her family.
 Her portrayal earned her a seventh Best Actress nomination at Filmfare, but the film had poor critical and financial returns.
 Shubhra Gupta of The Indian Express noted that Mukerji was responsible for "hold[ing] the film together, even if her part, both as the ingénue and the hooker, doesn't have freshness".

 Mukerji once again played a prostitute in Bhansali's Saawariya, an adaptation of Fyodor Dostoevsky's White Nights, co-starring Ranbir Kapoor and Sonam Kapoor.
 She insisted that the consecutive prostitutes she played were different from each other, with the one in Saawariya having "no problem with her profession".
 Her only release in three years not produced by Yash Raj Films, it was the first Indian film produced by a Hollywood studio, Sony Pictures.
 The film was a box office flop and met with poor reactions from critics.
-Mukerji's performance, which was described by A. O. Scott of The New York Times as "divine", earned her a second Filmfare nomination that year, this time for Best Supporting Actress.
+Mukerji's performance, which was described by A. O. Scott of The New York Times as "divine", earned her a second Filmfare nomination that year, this time for Best Supporting Actress, her fifth in the category.
 By the end of 2007, Mukerji's popularity had begun to wane.
 Rediff.com attributed this to her "monotonous pairing" with the same set of actors; Hindustan Times published that she had become an "exclusive Yash Raj heroine" which hindered other filmmakers from approaching her.